moorepants/learn-multibody-dynamics/configuration.rst

 .. admonition:: Exercise

    Write the holonomic constraints for the `Watt's Linkage`_.
-Use the dimensions :math:`a` and :math:`b` found in the caption of the "Animation of Watt's Linkage" on the Wikipedia page.
+The coupler link has a length of :math:`2a`, the left and right links have length :math:`b`.
+   The vertical distance between the fixed points of the left and right lengths are :math:`2a` and the horizontal distance is :math:`(2-1/20)b`.
+Use the same reference frame and angle definitions as the four-bar linkage above.

    .. figure:: https://upload.wikimedia.org/wikipedia/commons/9/9e/Watts_Linkage.gif
       :width: 60%